feathersui/feathersui-website/website/docs/haxe-openfl/terminal-new-project.md

 ---
-title: Create a Feathers UI project in a command line terminal
+title: Create a Feathers UI project in a Terminal / Command Line
-sidebar_label: Command line terminal
+sidebar_label: Terminal / Command Line
 ---

-Create [Feathers UI](/) projects with [Haxe](https://haxe.org/) and [OpenFL](https://openfl.org/) in a terminal, and learn the commands needed to build your project, or run it with different targets.
+Create [Feathers UI](/) projects with [Haxe](https://haxe.org/) and [OpenFL](https://openfl.org/) in a terminal / CLI, and learn the commands needed to build your project, or run it with different targets.

 ## Prerequisites